 The St Matthews Parents & Friends Association holds monthly meetings on the third Wednesday of each month.
 They are held at 7.00pm in the Staffroom.
 All parents within the school are encouraged to attend throughout the year.
 The Annual General Meeting at which the P & F Committee for the coming year is elected is held in November.

 Everyone is welcome to attend P & F meetings held on a Wednesday once a month in the staffroom from 7pm.
-Meeting dates for 2017 are as follows:

 The Parents and Friends Association runs on volunteer parents and a supportive school leadership group.
 It is through volunteers from the parent body and support of the teachers and administration staff at St Matthews that we can undertake many activities throughout the year.